 Is fully VAT compliant realistic to achieve?

-Efficiency refers to the extent to which time, effort or cost is well used for achieving the objectives.
-As indirect tax resources are normally scarce it is important that the available time is used in the most efficient and effective way.
+Efficiency refers to the extent to which time, effort or cost is well-used for achieving the objectives.
+As indirect tax resources are normally scarce, it is important that the available time is used in the most efficient and effective way.

-Beside the fact that managing all risks is cost inefficient, it will have negative impact on efficiency beyond indirect tax (e.g. time spent by finance department on VAT matters).
+Beside the fact that managing all risks is cost inefficient, it will have negative impact on efficiency beyond indirect tax (e.g. time spent by the finance department on VAT matters).

-It is about making the right choices
+It is about making the right choices.

-Do not spend time on risks that are at an acceptable levelIn order to allocate resources to risk and cost saving areas that matter, the level of risk appetite of the company has to be determined.
+To allocate resources to risk and cost-saving areas that matter, the level of risk appetite of the company has to be determined.

 This facilitates prioritization in the deployment of resources.
 Having defined acceptable levels of risk leads to resources not having to spend time on further reducing risks that are already at an acceptable level.